 Next to the stately house surrounded by tidy and in vogue gardens, lie farm buildings and utility premises: the farmer’s house, the stables, the store houses and the barns.

 Today these buildings have been converted to other purposes.
-The ground floor is home to the Children’s Library Matilda and a the café; the first floor houses the Youth Centre and the music rehearsal studio.
+The ground floor is home to the Children’s Library Matilda and a the café; the first floor houses Hub in Villa wich is a coworking place and the music rehearsal studio.
 The barn is home to the Environmental Education Centre “Il Picchio”.